 \section{Neural network states}

-Carleo and Troyer \cite{CT16} developed a minimum extension of a Boltzmann machine to the quantum world.
+Carleo and Troyer \cite{CT16} developed a minimal extension of Boltzmann machines to the quantum world.
 In this extension, each vertex still carries a classical spin (bit).
 This is very different from another extension \cite{AAR+16}, in which each vertex carries a quantum spin (qubit).
-It should be clear that the latter extension is more ``quantum,'' for it is operated by quantum computers.
+It should be clear that the latter extension is more quantum.
 In the former extension, we use classical computers to simulate quantum many-body systems.

-Expanded in the computational basis $\{\pm1\}^{\otimes|V|}$, a quantum state $\psi$ of $|V|$ qubits can be viewed as a function from $\{\pm1\}^{\otimes|V|}$ to $\bar B(0,1)$ with one constraint (normalization), where $\bar B(0,1)$ denotes the region $|z|\le1$ in the complex plane.
-Recall that the distribution $Q$ in the proceeding section is characterized by the probability of each configuration.
-In comparison, the state $\psi$ is characterized by the probability amplitude of each configuration.
+Expanded in the computational basis $\{\pm1\}^{\times|V|}$, a quantum state $|\psi\rangle$ of $|V|$ qubits can be viewed as a function from $\{\pm1\}^{\times|V|}$ to $\bar B(0,1)$ with one constraint (normalization), where $\bar B(0,1)$ denotes the closed region $|z|\le1$ in the complex plane.
+Recall that a probability distribution $Q$ is characterized by the probability of each configuration.
+In comparison, a state $|\psi\rangle$ is characterized by the probability amplitude of each configuration.
 This analog between classical probability distributions and quantum states motivates the following ansatz dubbed neural network states.

-Consider a graph as in the proceeding section.
-The visible units correspond to physical qubits, and hidden units are auxiliary degrees of freedom that need to be summed over.
-The local field $h_j\in\mathbf C$ at each vertex and the weight $w_{jk}\in\mathbf C$ carried by each edge are promoted to complex numbers because probability amplitudes are generally complex.
-A neural network state based on a Boltzmann machine is given by
+Consider a graph as before.
+The visible units correspond to physical qubits, and hidden units are auxiliary degrees of freedom (to be summed over).
+The local field $h_j\in\mathbb C$ at each vertex and the weight $w_{jk}\in\mathbb C$ carried by each edge are promoted to complex numbers because probability amplitudes are generally complex.
+An (unnormalized) neural network state based on a Boltzmann machine is given by

-where $Z$ is a normalization prefactor.
-Note that summing over hidden units is very different from taking partial trace.
-Similarly, a neural network state based on a restricted Boltzmann machine is given by (\ref{qbm}) on a bipartite graph as described in the proceeding section.
+Note that summing over hidden units is very different from taking partial trace, for the latter usually results in a mixed state.
+Similarly, a neural network state based on a restricted Boltzmann machine is given by Eq. (\ref{qbm}) on a bipartite graph as described previously.

 A very minor modification of the proof of Theorem \ref{rbmc} leads to